ahmedHanie93/Personal-projects/Design/designs/compareRTFB.md

 ### Q3: How will downstream applications know what data to remove?

-**A:** Sentry emits RTBF events to registered systems with a contract defining the user identity, required actions (delete/redact), and compliance traceability ID.
+**A:** PAID emits RTBF events to registered systems with a contract defining the user identity, required actions (delete/redact), and compliance traceability ID.
 Consumers are onboarded with integration contracts and a common RTBF schema.

 ### Q4: Do audit logs containing PII get deleted?